projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 #### container builds

 A riff container resource is a way to bring your own builds to riff.
 It resolves an existing container image to a digest, providing the same interface as Application and Function.

-### runtimes

-Runtimes deploy built containers in different ways.
-By offering users a choice of runtimes, we plan to make the platform more extensible and support a variety of workloads including long-running applications, stream processors, and finite jobs.
-This release includes two runtimes, Core and Knative.
-A streaming runtime is under development.

 #### Core runtime